 7. Check out the list of books, authors and illustrators that won Coretta Scott King awards for excellence in Black children’s literature.

-8. Explore The Conscious Kid’s collection of books about black boyhood.
+8. Explore The Conscious Kid’s collection of Juneteenth books.

-9. Similarly, take a look at the assortment of books about black girlhood on A Mighty Girl.
+9. Take a look at the assortment of books about black girlhood on A Mighty Girl.

 10. Search through thousands of free reading guides for Black children’s and young adult books on Teaching Books.

 Several streaming platforms are currently highlighting their offerings of Black interest.

 11. Watch “Soul!” on Tubi TV for free, and enjoy late ‘60s and early ‘70s interviews and performances from Black legends including Muhammad Ali, Stokely Carmichael and the members of Earth, Wind & Fire.

 12. Enjoy Nickelodeon’s 1995 classic “My Brother and Me,” a wholesome yet funny show about a Black middle class family living in Charlotte, N.C.